-Beside this a small model cowshed is made of cow-dung just below Tulsi Vrindavan, which has various rooms and “Gairi” too, which is used by farmer to collect ash and cowdung.
-Inside this cowshed, tiny model of cows are made using wild fruit “Caarit”, also at last a doll is placed in this shed to symbolise “Gavli” Cowherd.
-Some people also places idol of lord Shri Krishna.
+Besides this, a small model cowshed is made of cow-dung just below Tulsi Vrindavan, which has various rooms and Gairi too, which is used by the farmer to collect ash and cow dung.
+Inside this cowshed, a tiny model of cows is made using wild fruit “Caarit”, also, at last, a doll is placed in this shed to symbolize “Gavli” Cowherd.
+Some people also place an idol of Lord Shri Krishna.

-In some villages tribal community of the village celebrate “Dhendlo” on this day.
-Dhendlo exemplify Shri Krishna, who was companion of the cowherds.
+In some villages, tribal communities of the village celebrate Dhendlo on this day.
+Dhendlo exemplifies Shri Krishna, who was a companion of the cowherds.
 They carry Dhendlo an idol of Krishna in around the village, a square-shaped box like a “Devaro”, which is carried by a man on his head.
 He is accompanied by other villagers as they move around singing.
-Villagers also plays instruments like dhol, taashe etc and singing:
+Villagers also play instruments like dhol, taashe, etc and singing:

 Dhendlya Paus shendlyo,

 Dhendlya Paus shendlo.